carpentries-incubator/logistic-regression-public-health/_episodes/01-introBinary.md

 $\text{Pr}(\text{SmokeNow} = \text{Yes}) = 0.38$ and $\text{Pr}(\text{SmokeNow} = \text{No}) = 0.62$.

 You may have noticed that the probabilities of success and failure add to 1.
-This is true because there are only two possible outcomes for a binary explanatory variable.
+This is true because there are only two possible outcomes for a binary response variable.
 Therefore, the probability of success equals
 1 minus the probability of failure: $\text{Pr}(\text{Success}) = 1 - \text{Pr}(\text{Failure})$.